UCLALibrary/voyager-archive/README.md

    `$ docker-compose down`

+### Database setup (Initial)

+Since this uses a legacy database which is not managed by Django, the database schema can't be created by Django's models.
+Tables and views need to be created by direct SQL.
+See `sql_support/SQL_SUPPORT.md` for more information.

+Django will not apply any migrations or models for legacy database objects.

 ### Logging

 Basic logging is available, with logs captured in `logs/application.log`.
 At present, logs from both the custom application code and Django itself are captured.